Quantifying Data Contamination in Psychometric Evaluations of LLMs: Quantifying Data Contamination

+To analyze whether LLMs have prior information about psychometric items, we evaluate their ability to reconstruct item content when provided with the inventory name and item index.
+We prompt models to generate the corresponding item text.
+Then we filter out refusal responses using GPT-5.2-mini as an automated filter.
+For the remaining responses, we compute the embedding similarity between the original and the generated item text.
+We use OpenAI's text-embedding-3-large model and compute cosine similarity.
+We focus on semantic similarity rather than exact text overlap, as models may paraphrase item content.

 \paragraph{Key Information Memorization.} We also evaluate whether LLMs memorize the key semantic content of inventory items.
 For each item $i_n$, we mask the most informative keyword (e.g., in the first item of BFI-10, ``I see myself as someone who is reserved'', the word ``reserved'' is masked).
 Keywords were annotated by a psychology expert, and the model is prompted with the masked item to generate the missing keyword.
-The success rate is computed as $\textstyle\frac{1}{N}\sum_{n=1}^{N}\mathbf{I}(k_n = \hat{k}_n)$, where $N$ is the number of items, $k_n$ is the gold keyword, $\hat{k}_n$ is the model prediction, and $\mathbf{I}(\cdot)$ is the indicator function.
-A higher success rate indicates stronger memorization of the core meaning of inventory items.
+To validate the the reliability of the keyword annotations, we collected three additional human annotations and computed the Fleiss' Kappa among the four annotators.
+The resulting agreement scores were 0.9187 for BFI-44, 0.7893 for MFQ, 0.8168 for PVQ-40, and 0.7548 for SD3.
+These results indicate that the inter-annotator agreement is consistently high across inventories, suggesting that the masked-keyword annotations are reliable.